grazianomita/machine_learning_interpretability_papers/README.md

 ## Others
+Here I put all the papers that do not fit in the previous sections.

 * [Detecting Bias in Black-Box Models Using Transparent Model Distillation](https://arxiv.org/pdf/1710.06169.pdf)
 * [Deep Learning for Case-Based Reasoning through Prototypes: A Neural Network that Explains Its Predictions](https://arxiv.org/pdf/1710.04806.pdf)
 * [Explainable Artificial Intelligence: Understanding, Visualizing and Interpreting Deep Learning Models](arxiv.org/pdf/1708.08296.pdf)